 Garden Room Permitted Development in England

-When building a garden room, the first question you need to ask yourself is, 'do I need to apply for Planning Permission?'.
-In many cases, the answer is no, but you must check your individual position and not rely on suppliers' websites which say 'Planning Permission Not Required.
+When building a garden room, the first question you need to ask is, 'Do I need to apply for planning permission?'
+In many cases, the answer is no, but it’s essential to check your individual situation rather than rely on suppliers' claims that 'Planning Permission is Not Required.'

-Whether you will need to make a planning application very much depends on where you live, what you are planning to use the room for, its size and roof shape and how close to the boundaries of your garden you want to site it.
+Whether you need to apply for planning permission depends on several factors, including where you live, how you plan to use the room, its size and roof shape, and how close it will be to the boundaries of your garden.

-Luckily, in a lot of cases, you can build your garden room under the Permitted Development rules.
-These rules dictate the positioning of different shapes of garden rooms and how much space they can take up in your garden.
+Fortunately, in many instances, you can build your garden room under Permitted Development rules.
+These rules govern the positioning and size of garden rooms and how much space they can occupy within your garden.

-These rules are clearly laid out on the Planning Portal's Outbuilding Permitted Development page, and that page is the definitive guide on the subject.
-The thing is, it can be difficult to relate this list of rules to the garden room you have your eye on.
-We have therefore created this page as a visual guide to garden room Permitted Development.
+The Planning Portal’s Outbuilding Permitted Development page is the definitive guide to these rules.
+However, it can be difficult to interpret these regulations when considering the garden room you have in mind.
+To make things clearer, we’ve created this visual guide to garden room Permitted Development.

-We'll walk you through each rule as they are stated on the Planning Portal:
+We’ll walk you through each rule as outlined on the Planning Portal:

-You can’t build a garden room beyond the front wall of your house under Permitted Development.
-This means if you want to put a garden room in the front garden of your house, you will need to apply for Planning Permission.
+Under Permitted Development, you cannot build a garden room in front of the main wall of your house.
+This means that if you want to place a garden room in your front garden, you will need to apply for planning permission.

-Outbuildings and garages to be single storey with maximum eaves height of 2.5 metres and maximum overall height of four metres with a dual pitched roof or three metres for any other roof
+Outbuildings and garages must be single-storey with a maximum eaves height of 2.5 metres and a maximum overall height of 4 metres for a dual-pitched roof or 3 metres for any other roof

 Source: Planning Portal